-Sarah Russin, Executive Director (3/14) she/her
+Sarah Russin, Executive Director (03/14) she/her

 Executive Director since 2014, Sarah Russin is expanding upon LACE’s experimental spirit and legacy of presenting groundbreaking and socially engaged art.
 With the LACE team and board of directors, Sarah is dedicated to the development and support of artists and artistic communities, and to offering LACE as a communal center that welcomes a broad audience to experience and create dialogue around contemporary art and culture.
 Shortly after arriving at LACE, she established two signature annual programs: the Emerging Curator’s Program, designed to discover curatorial talent in Los Angeles, and the Summer Artist in Residence Program, which since its inception, has featured Native Strategies, Rafa Esparza, Jibade-Khalil Huffman, Jimena Sarno, and Young Joon Kwak with Mutant Salon.
 In celebration of LACE’s 40th Anniversary, Sarah worked closely with The Getty Research Institute in their acquisition of The LACE Archives.
+She is a founding member of the LAVA Coalition (Los Angeles Visual Arts) formed in 2020—a group of small visual arts organizations in LA that provide mutual support, engage in shared fundraising and professional development, and advocate for our sector.

 Prior to LACE Sarah worked in higher education in various capacities.
 At Otis College of Art and Design, she served as Assistant Vice President of Institutional Advancement, and previously as Director of Alumni Relations, developing support for the college in the areas of collaborative partnerships, corporate and foundation relations, marketing and communications, and individual giving.
 Before joining Otis in 2002, Sarah oversaw recruitment efforts for Art Center College of Design, where she reviewed thousands of portfolios, and led Art Center’s highly regarded Night and Saturday High Programs.
-She served on the board of the Barnsdall Park Foundation for seven years.
+She served on the board of the Barnsdall Park Foundation for several years.
 Sarah holds a BFA from Rhode Island School of Design.

-Camille Wong, Communications Coordinator (8/22) she/they
+Camille Wong, Communications Manager (08/22) they/she

 Camille (at) welcometolace.org

-Daniela Lieja Quintanar, PST Art x Science Curator (2020-2025) she/her
+Daniela Lieja Quintanar, PST ART: Art & Science Collide Curator (2020-2025) she/her

-Daniela Lieja Quintanar (Mexico City, 1984) is LACE curator since 2016.
+Daniela Lieja Quintanar (Mexico City, 1984) served as LACE’s Chief Curator and Director of Programs from 2016–2022.
 She works between Los Angeles and Mexico, emphasizing contemporary art and curatorial practices that explore the politics and social issues of everyday life.
 She is part of the curatorial team of MexiCali Biennial 2018-19, and was recently awarded the Warhol Foundation Curatorial Research Fellowship.
 She served as Project Coordinator and Contributing Curatorial Advisor for Below the Underground: Renegade Art and Action in the 1990s Mexico at the Armory Center for the Arts in Pasadena, Getty PST:LA/LA initiative.
 In 2016, she worked with artist Teresa Margolles for her contribution La Sombra to the Public Art Biennial CURRENT: LA Water.
 In 2016, she was Research Assistant for the exhibition The Metropolis in Latin America, 1830–1930 of the Getty Research Institute, PST:LA/LA.
 She organized with LACE La Pista de Baile by Colectivo am, as part of the Getty/Redcat PST: Live Art LA/LA Performance Festival.
 She curated Unraveling Collective Forms (2019); CAVERNOUS: Young Joon Kwak & Mutant Salon (2018) and Emory Douglas: Bold Visual Language (2018 co-curated with Essence Harden); home away from by Jimena Sarno (2017), El Teatro Campesino (1965-1975), (2017 co-curated with Samantha Gregg) at LACE, Between Words and Silence: The Work of Translation and Down and to the Left: Reflections on Mexico in the NAFTA Era at the Armory Center for the Arts (both 2017, co-curated with Chief Curator Irene Tsatsos), and Acciones Territoriales (Territorial Acts) at the Museo Ex Teresa in Mexico City (2014).
 Lieja holds a BA in Ciencias de la Cultura from the Universidad del Claustro de Sor Juana, Mexico City, and an MA in Art and Curatorial Practices in the Public Sphere from the University of Southern California.

 Daniela (at) welcometolace.org